EXTERNAL NETWORK PENETRATION TESTING

 01. Initial Scoping & Objectives

-As this is a black box external security testing, we only require the target IP addresses or ranges in scope.
+As this is a black box external infrastructure penetration testing, we only require the target IP addresses or ranges in scope.
 An authorisation form is sent to seek customer’s permission to allow us work in line with Computer misuse act before the project.

-With increased awareness about cyber security attacks, these opportunities are few and far between.
-We try exploitation using attack vectors such as network or web application vulnerabilities, misconfigured servers or default credentials mainly.
+With increased awareness about cyber attacks, these opportunities are few and far between.
+We try exploitation using attack vectors such as external networks or web application security vulnerabilities, misconfigured servers or default credentials mainly.

 02. reconnaissance & intelligence gathering

-Reconnaissance phase works with the single objective – information gathering and analysis to provide relevant information for later stages.
-Based on project scope, intelligence gathering is mostly infrastructure related (e.g., network layouts, domains, servers, infrastructure details) unless it is a red team pentesting where personnel are in scope.
+The reconnaissance phase in external pen testing services works with the single objective – information gathering and analysis to establish the initial layout of the organisation’s presence on the Internet.
+Based on project scope, intelligence gathering is mostly infrastructure related (e.g. network layouts, domains, servers, infrastructure details) unless it is a red team pentesting where personnel are in scope.

 05. data analysis & reporting

 This includes analysis on the test output, evaluation of the risk impact and attack likelihood before providing action plans to remediate the identified risks.
-All our reports address business as well as the technical audience with supporting raw data, including mitigation measures at strategic and tactical levels.
+Our penetration test report is a comprehensive report addresses business as well as the technical audience with supporting raw data, including mitigation measures at strategic and tactical levels.

 03. active scanning & vulnerability analysis

-Using manual approaches and penetration testing tools, our security experts identify security weaknesses and prepare an attack layout to target vulnerable systems.
+Using manual external pentest approaches and penetration test tools, our network penetration testers identify security weaknesses and prepare an attack layout to target vulnerable systems.
+Manual vulnerability analysis includes removing false positives from automated scans, performing tasks such as enumeration and application related issues.

 06. debrief & support

-Our engagement process includes delivering a free of charge debrief to management and technical teams.
+Our engagement process in a external network penetration test services includes delivering a free of charge debrief to management and technical teams.
 This session involves help to prepare a remediation plan and Q&A to ensure that customer contacts are up to date.
 Cyphere also provide a remediation consultancy where we define and execute the risk mitigation plan.

 Vulnerabilities discovered by our External Penetration Testing service